NYC helicopter crash puts scrutiny on harnesses in open-door choppers

 Difficulty of removing the harness

-The flight was owned by Liberty Helicopters and operated by FlyNYON, which advertised its harnesses and doors-off helicopter rides earlier in the day Sunday.
+The helicopter was owned by Liberty Helicopters.
+The passengers bought tickets for the flight through FlyNYON, which advertised its harnesses and doors-off helicopter rides earlier in the day Sunday.

 Marco Christian Slot, who took a FlyNYON trip recently, shared with CNN the short safety demonstration video shown to FlyNYON passengers on March 9.

-Note: Clarification: This story has been updated to clarify FlyNYON's connection to the flight.